"

 1. Use citations when including information from journal articles.

-3. If the information is too technical or difficult to understand, it may be very difficult for you to paraphrase.
+3. If the information is too technical or difficult to understand, it will also be very difficult for you to paraphrase.
 You should probably find a different article.

 License